top of page

 PROMOTION

-The pre-release promotion for F.L.M. began just under two months before the singles release, at The Montreux Pop & Rock Festival, at the start of May 1987.
-Here Mel & Kim showcased the album version of F.L.M. alongside their other 2 singles, on two nights, to a amazing reaction from the crowds.
+The pre-release promotion for the F.L.M. single began in May 1987, just under two months before the singles release, with two performances at the prestigious Montreux Pop & Rock Festival.
+Here Mel & Kim showcased the album version of F.L.M., alongside their other two previous singles Respectable and Showing Out, to an amazing reaction from the crowds.

-Their first Montreux performance of F.L.M. was filmed 14/05/87, and aired, as part of the BBC coverage of the event and is mainly lit in blue and appears dark to the viewer.
+Their first Montreux performance of F.L.M. was filmed 14/05/87, and aired as part of the BBC coverage of the event.
+The lighting for this performance uses a lot of blue, resulting in the footage appearing a little dark to the viewer.

-The second performance, which was filmed 15/05/87, was more colourfully lit, with yellow and purple spotlights, and the sisters are dressed in the outfits they wore for the Levine and Prior shoot’s they had just undertaken, which were used to promote the That’s The Way It Is single release, eight months later.
-This superior recording went on to be used as part of the official video for the song and, throughout the performance, the girls appear elated and joyous, and can be seen smiling and shooting each other knowing looks and disbelieving glances at the reception they are receiving.
+The second performance, which was filmed 15/05/87, was more colourfully lit, and the sisters are dressed in the outfits that they wore for the Levine and Prior photo shoot’s, used to promote the That’s The Way It Is single release, some eight months later.
+This superior recording was sent out on VHS promo samplers to record stores, and clips were also used as part of the official video for the song.

-Originally the sisters were booked to perform at all three nights of the famous European festival however this had to be cut short when Mel appeared to slip in a restaurant, where they were celebrating their success, following their second performance and the back pain she had already been experiencing became intolerable.
-Not that you would guess it from the energetic performances the girls put in.
+Originally, the sisters were booked to perform at all three nights of the famous European festival.
+However, promotions had to be suddenly cut short when Mel appeared to slip in a Montreux restaurant, following their second performance, and the back pain she had already been experiencing had then became intolerable.
+Not that you would guess it from the energetic performances that the girls put in.
+Throughout their performance, Mel & Kim appear elated and joyous, and they can be seen smiling and shooting each other knowing looks and disbelieving glances at the reception they are receiving from the crowd.

-Following their return, Supreme Records issued a statement stating that Mel had crushed vertebrae in her back and had slipped a disk which would inhibit her from promoting the F.L.M. single and recently released album.
+Following their return to the UK, with Mel in a wheelchair, Supreme Records issued a statement stating that Mel had crushed vertebrae in her back and had slipped a disk, which would inhibit her from promoting the F.L.M. single and recently released album.

-As Mel underwent tests to diagnosis the cause of her debilitating back pain, Kim briefly (and bravely) continued some promotion on her own, promoting the F.L.M. video on a small number of T.V. shows, such as the UK's The Roxy, on July 7th.
+As Mel underwent tests to diagnosis the cause of her debilitating back pain, Kim briefly continued some promotional work on her own, promoting the F.L.M. video on a small number of T.V. shows, such as the UK's The Roxy, on July 7th.
 Meanwhile, the UK tabloid press began to publish headlines stating that Mel only had 6 months to live.

 Understandably, when Mel received her cancer diagnosis, Kim also withdrew from the public eye to care for her sister privately, and single promotions for F.L.M. stopped.